Pemex sues Siemens, SK Engineering over bribery claims

-NEW YORK/WASHINGTON (Reuters) - State-owned Mexican oil company Pemex PEMX.UL sued Siemens AG (SIEGn.DE) and a South Korean company for $500 million on Thursday over a bribery scheme that has dogged the German conglomerate for years, adding to a short list of cases that raise novel questions about who is a victim in corruption cases.
+NEW YORK/WASHINGTON, Dec 13 (Reuters) - A state-owned Mexican oil company sued Siemens AG and a South Korean company for $500 million on Thursday over a bribery scheme that has dogged the German conglomerate for years, raising novel questions about who is a victim in corruption cases.

 Siemens paid a record $1.6 billion to U.S. and European authorities in 2008 to resolve allegations of paying bribes around the world, from Iraq to Argentina.